 - To require drug and alcohol testing of physicians and mandate reporting positive results to the California Medical Board

 - To require the California Medical Board to suspend the license of any physician with positive alcohol and/or drug test results

 - To require all healthcare providers to report another provider suspected of being under the influence of drugs or alcohol or suspected of medical negligence

 - To require all providers to consult the California prescription drug database prior to issuing prescriptions for controlled substances

 Many factors are taken into consideration when determining which carrier to choose.
-Such factors include, AM Best rating, the year the company was founded, coverage trigger, and free tail provisions.
-There are three types of medical malpractice insurance carriers in the state; they include: Stated Admitted Carriers, Surplus Lines Carriers and Risk Retention Groups.
-Over the past few years, fewer claims have been filed allowing some carriers to pay dividends and offer rate reductions to their policyholders.
+Such factors include AM Best rating, the year the company was founded, coverage trigger and free tail provisions.
+There are three types of medical malpractice insurance carriers in the state, including Stated Admitted Carriers, Surplus Lines Carriers and Risk Retention Groups.
+Over the past few years, fewer claims have been filed, allowing some carriers to pay dividends and offer rate reductions to their policyholders.